annotorious/project-website-source/content/annotorious/_index.md

 type: "annotorious"
 layout: "splash"
 meta_title: "Annotorious"
-meta_description: "A JavaScript library for image annotation.
+meta_description: "A JavaScript image annotation library.
 Add drawing, commenting and labeling functionality to images on your website with a few lines of JavaScript."
 meta_link: "https://recogito.github.io/site/annotorious"
 ---